 Official 7 Day National Weather Service Forecast (ORZ029)

-Saturday Night: Mostly clear in the evening then becoming partly cloudy.
-Lows in the mid 20s to lower 30s.
+Wednesday Night: Mostly clear in the evening, then partly cloudy with a slight chance of snow after midnight.
+Lows in the lower 20s to lower 30s.

 Product Disclaimer